Frosinone Calcio: Foundation and early years

 The rebirth of Frosinone occurred in the 1945–1946 championship, the team competed in the Seconda Categoria championship and rose to Prima Categoria the following year, and later, following an excellent championship season, managed to gain promotion into Serie C-Lego Centro.
-From 1948–49 to 1951–52, the Canarini competed in the Promozione-Interregionale della Lega Centro championship, and were included in the new Quarta Serie championship during the summer of 1952.
+From 1948 to 1949 to 1951–52, the Canarini competed in the Promozione-Interregionale della Lega Centro championship, and were included in the new Quarta Serie championship during the summer of 1952.

 From 1952 to 1958, for six consecutive years, the Canarini competed in the Quarta Serie Championship, with their highest finish being fourth place, which was achieved in 1953.
 The most significant match this time was against Cosenza on 24 November 1957.
 Cosenza were playing for promotion but Frosinone took the lead (and duly won) with three minutes remaining.

 The referee, struck by a Cosenza player, fell to the ground and was booed until the end of the game.
 Several episodes of violence then took place and the game was transformed into a "western".
 After leaving the stadium, the referee was chased for a few kilometers by some Frosinone supporters.
 Cosenza forwarded an appeal and the CAF overturned the result of the match.
 Frosinone expressed their resentment against the Lega for the injustice suffered and threatened to withdraw from the league.
 Following this, Frosinone missed the return fixture in Cosenza and other penalties by the Lega were imposed.

 The most important people of this time were the presidents Domenico Ferrante and Angelo Cristofaro (one of the leading figures in the history of the club), a former coach Genta and players Azzoni, Gabriele, Diglio, Dini and Spinato.